 Know Before You Go

 Aptos is just south of Santa Cruz on the California coast.
 Glaum's is on Valencia Road, which is off of Freedom Boulevard, which is off of Route 1 (heading east from the coast).
-The vending machine is open only when the main bottom gate is open, Monday thru Saturday from 6 a.m. to 8 p.m. (closed on Sunday).
-Bring four crisp one dollar bills.
+The vending machine is open only when the main bottom gate is open, Monday-Friday 8am-4pm Saturday from 8 a.m. to 2 p.m. (closed on Sunday).
+Bring four crisp one-dollar bills.
 There is no ATM and you can only get change when the attached store (which also has a greater variety of eggs to choose from) is open; their hours are somewhat limited.